api3dao/airnode/packages/examples/integrations/README.md

 This file is expected to `export const` a pair of functions (both can be asynchronous):
 - `getEncodedParameters` - Returns the encoded parameters that are passed to the requester contract when making the request.
-- `printResponse` - Is a function where you can output the data received by the requester contract (and maybe format it before showing it to the user).
-This function received a `requestId` as the only parameter.
+- `printResponse` - Is a function which outputs the data received by the requester contract (and maybe format it before showing it to the user).
+This function receives a `requestId` as the only parameter.